 In the past, enterprises relied on the mainframe-dumb terminal system to limit application access, but that system placed severe limits on employee innovation and team collaboration.
 That old system, as secure as it was, would be a disaster for the modern enterprise, which requires a modern system that takes advantage of cloud-based computing without stifling employee creativity.

-Placing a device’s OS in a locked down secure state can limit access to applications while still taking advantage of the computational power of the cloud and the potential of employee interaction and collaboration — this is the working principle behind Microsoft Windows 10 S. As a modified version of Windows 10 Pro, the streamlined Windows 10 S can still achieve computational performance and communication but with limits that deliver additional security in an enterprise or an academic environment.
+Placing a device’s OS in a locked down secure state can limit access to applications while still taking advantage of the computational power of the cloud and the potential of employee interaction and collaboration — this is the working principle behind Microsoft Windows in S mode.
+As a modified version of Windows 10 or 11 Pro, the streamlined Windows in S mode can still achieve computational performance and communication but with limits that deliver additional security in an enterprise or an academic environment.

-Microsoft Windows 10 S is a pre-configured version of Windows 10 Pro designed to be more secure but with the same level of performance.
-The most obvious limitation is that Windows 10 S can only download, install, and use applications that are verified and available from the Microsoft Store.
+Microsoft Windows in S mode is a pre-configured version of Windows 10 or 11 Pro designed to be more secure but with the same level of performance.
+The most obvious limitation is that while in S mode, Windows can only download, install and use applications that are verified and available from the Microsoft Store.

 To maintain security while conducting activity in a cloud environment, the default web browser is Microsoft Edge.
-Furthermore, Windows 10 S is specifically configured to perform better and more securely with Microsoft Edge.
-So, while other web browsers may be available in the Microsoft Store, Edge will always be the most optimized browser to use on a Windows 10 S device.
+Furthermore, Windows in S mode is specifically configured to perform better and more securely with Microsoft Edge.
+So, while other web browsers may be available in the Microsoft Store, Edge will always be the most optimized browser to use on Windows in S mode.

-The other major difference between Microsoft Windows 10 S and Windows 10 Pro is that the Windows 10 S version can not only run on x86 processors from Intel and AMD, but also on Qualcomm Snapdragon processors.
-This capability expands the type of devices that can run Windows 10 S to include mobile and specific-use hardware.
+The other major difference between Microsoft Windows in S mode and Windows Pro is that the Windows S version can not only run on x86 processors from Intel and AMD, but also on Qualcomm Snapdragon processors.
+This capability expands the type of devices that can run Windows to include mobile and specific-use hardware.